PR09 Price Review

 Ofwat sets the maximum level of charges for water and sewerage services every five years.
 Although water companies produce five-year plans, we need to consider issues and plan long-term investment more than five years ahead.

-The last Periodic Review was in 2009 (PR09) which confirmed our plans for 2010-2015.
-Final business plan documents can be viewed here.
+The Periodic Review in 2009 (PR09) confirmed our plans for 2010-2015.
+Final business plan documents for this period can be viewed here.

 | Final Business, Part A summary [27kb]|

 Final Business Plan, Part A summary

 | Final business plan - Part A [851kb]|

 | Final business plan - Part A Tables [86kb]|

 Strategic Direction Statement [841kb]

 This document sets out South West Water's long term aspirations for the services we provide.
 We are looking for feedback on our plans.
 The purpose of this Strategic Direction Statement is to set out our vision, so that the 2009 Periodic Review (PR09) process can be seen in context.

 This document is also known as the customer consultation document.
 Its purpose is to provide an overview of our future plans and provide a mechanism for customers to feed back their priorities and views.
 Customer feedback on both the consultation document and the Strategic Direction Statement (SDS) are very welcome.
 The SDS sets out our plans and vision up to 2030.